xxl228/IncluSight-group/README.md

 IncluSight is a system that assess inclusive practices within a course syllabus, in order to provide individualized feedback for instructors to make their course more inclusive.
-This project is the front-end, developed with svelte framework.
+This project is the front-end.